i4lina/identicon-svg/README.md

 Rust crate to quickly generate identicon avatar svgs.

-Generate a new svg containing the identicon, given a size, a width and an hexadecimal string.
+Generate a new svg containing the identicon, given a size, a width and a hexadecimal string.

 This crate is basically a port from [identicons](https://github.com/Zunawe/identicons), a Javascript library written by [Bryce Wilson](https://github.com/Zunawe).